MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/preview-channel.md

    > [!NOTE]
    > If any of the servers in the cluster say **Not configured** for preview builds, try repeating the process.

 Now you're ready to install a preview build using either Windows Admin Center or PowerShell.
-See instructions below.

 ## Install a preview build using Windows Admin Center